Zilliqa/ZIP/zips/zip-3.md

 EFFECTIVE_INTEREST_RATE = annual interest rate / reward cycles per year
 ```

 SSNs are rewarded based on the percentage of successful verification runs performed within the `NUM_OF_DSBLOCK_EACH_REWARD_CYCLE` cycle.
-This means that a SSN earns the maximum rewards if its `alive_status` in the smart contract is equal to the total number of verification runs performed across all SSNs within the cycle.
-A SSN can potentially earn less than that if it either fails one or more verification runs or if it joins in the middle of a rewarding cycle and is unable to undergo the full number of verification runs.
+A SSN can potentially earn less than the potential maximum reward for the cycle if it either fails one or more verification runs or if it joins in the middle of a rewarding cycle and is unable to undergo the full number of verification runs.

 When the Verifier calls the `assign_stake_reward` transition to perform the rewarding, the `reward_percent` parameter is thus set as:

 ```
-reward_percent = EFFECTIVE_INTEREST_RATE x (alive_status / number of verification runs performed)
+reward_percent = EFFECTIVE_INTEREST_RATE x success rate of verification runs
 ```

 ## Backward Compatibility